ElRodFe/CSE341-ContactsProject/README.txt

-Just a Readme to test if commits are working
+Just a Readme to test if commits are working yay!